skypjack/entt/docs/signal.md

 In this case, the function `g` is invoked with parameters `'c'` and `42`.
 However, the function type of the delegate is still `void(int)`, mainly because this is also the signature of its function call operator.<br/>
-When the curried function gets the linked parameter by reference, it can modify it and the new value will be stored in place of the previous one.
+When the curried function receives the linked parameter by reference, it can modify it and the new value will be stored in place of the previous one.
 It's highly discouraged to accept the parameter by reference, unless you know exactly what you're doing.
 Prefer accepting it by value if possible.

 # Event dispatcher